fmeum/with_cfg.bzl/README.md

 ```

 ## Basic usage

+All functionality is provided by the `with_cfg` function defined in `@with_cfg.bzl`, which accepts an existing rule (or macro) as an argument and returns a builder for a new rule with modified Bazel settings.

 The following example creates an `opt_filegroup` rule that behaves like a `filegroup` but builds all its files with `--compilation_mode=opt`: